The Gospel Begins

 [Photo by Thomas Summer on Unsplash]

-The term in the passage translated as “
+The Greek term in the passage translated as “

 • (Mark 1:1-3) - “BEGINNING of the Gospel of Jesus Christ.
 According as it is written in Isaiah the prophet, Behold, I send my messenger before your face, who will prepare your way.
 A voice of one crying aloud, in the wilderness, prepare the way of the Lord, straight be making his paths.”

 Other New Testament passages also link the “beginning” of the Gospel to the Baptist.
-He was the one who “prepared” the way for the Messiah.
-Moreover, the term “beginning” echoes the creation story in the Book of Genesis:
+He was the one who “prepared” the way for Christ, the Messiah or “anointed one.”
+The term “beginning” is a deliberate echo of the creation story in the Book of Genesis:

 • (Genesis 1:1) - “In BEGINNING, God created the heavens and the earth.”